Code-Institute-Submissions/apometricsTK-ci_ms4_nichetix_OctResub/README.md

 #### Host

 A user with host permission is able to...
-- Create, update and delete events, therefore present his events and services.
+- Create, update and delete/mark as inactive events, therefore present his events and services.
-- Create, update and delete locations, to guide guests to his events and services.
+- Create, update and delete/mark as inactive locations, to guide guests to his events and services.
-- Create, update and delete ticket-types, enabling the host make diverse offers (e.g. VIP or early bird tickets).
+- Create, update and delete/mark as inactive ticket-types, enabling the host make diverse offers (e.g. VIP or early bird tickets).

 #### Guest